gilch/hissp/docs/macro_tutorial.rst

    ...   ('B'))
    'AB'

-This version pulls the number argument out of the macro name and makes it the first argument.
+This version uses a number as the first argument instead of baking them into the macro names.
 We're using numbered parameters now, so there's no limit.
-That takes care of the parameters, but we're still passing in a number for them.
+That takes care of *generating* the parameters, but we're still providing an expected a number for them.

 Let's make a slight tweak.